aescarias/pdfnaut/docs/source/guides/reading-pdf.rst

      'Type': PdfName(value=b'Page')
     }

 Above we see the actual page.
-This dictionary includes the *media box* which specifies the dimensions of the page when shown or printed (PDF is all about printing!), a reference to its parent, the resources used such as the font, and the contents of the page.
+This dictionary includes the *media box* which specifies the dimensions of the page when shown, a reference to its parent, the resources used such as the font, and the contents of the page.
 We are looking for the contents of the page.
 Given that the Contents key includes a stream, it is set as an indirect reference.

 .. code-block:: python